linode/docs/docs/applications/containers/how-to-install-openvz-on-debian-9.md

     Note that both copied strings are separated with the carrot ">" character.

-5. Save and close the **grub** file, and issue the below command to reload the grub bootloader with the new kernel value.
+5. Save and close the **grub** file, and issue the below command to reload the grub bootloader with the new kernel value:

         update-grub